Here's the lowdown on infant etiquette. Pass this along to your friends.

 "Please don’t put your finger/ring/whatever in my baby's mouth." —seans_grl

 Teething babies love to gnaw, but resist!
-Even if your hands are clean, the whole gumming-on-a-body-part thing is a bit too personal to try without explicit instructions from Mom or Dad.
+Even if your hands are clean, the whole gumming-on-a-body-part thing is a bit too personal to try without explicit instructions from his or her parent.

-Instead: Ask the parents for a toy to help soothe junior’s need to nibble.
+Instead: Ask the parents for a toy to help soothe baby’s need to nibble.

 Don’t freak out the family